DrSmithFr/psy/README.md

 # Psy

-Application for medical survey and helper.
-It's a PWA ! check it out at https://app.heystudent.fr/
+Application for medical survey and helper